 An additional function is added for data MPDU reception to distribute the MPDUs to the appropriate MLD upper MAC sublayer based on the type of association with the peer, which is tracked per TA.
 MPDUs received from an MLD non-AP STA peer are delivered to the AP MLD upper MAC, and other MPDUs are delivered to the affiliated AP upper MAC for that link.

 Group-addressed MPDUs are not transmitted by an AP MLD as the affiliated APs will transmit copies of the MSDU on their corresponding links.
+Group addressed MSDUs at the DS are not transmitted directly by affiliated APs.
+Instead, the MLD AP processes group addressed MSDUs to the point of assigning a sequence number.
+The MLD AP and affiliated APs then coordinate to power save buffer (if appropriate), assign packet numbers and encrypt the resulting MPDU in the individual affiliated APs’ stacks.
 The GTK of a link an affiliated AP is used to encrypt the group addressed frames MPDUs and MMPDUs prior to transmission on the link managed by that affiliated AP.
 The GTK of a link the corresponding affiliated STA is used to decrypt the group addressed frames MPDUs and MMPDUs received on the a link.
 Group-addressed MMPDUs generated within the AP MLD upper MAC sublayer shall be transferred to the appropriate affiliated APs for transmission.

 NOTE--An implementation must confirm that an MSDU that would otherwise be transmitted to peer MLD STAs is still transmitted, even if group address filtering of multicast MSDUs is being performed such that the MSDU might not be transmitted by the affiliated APs.